EPDM vs. Silicone Rubber: A Comparative Guide

 There are countless advantages of silicone rubber in industries, but one of the most important ones is its usability in higher temperatures.
 This material can keep its properties stable even at 230°C temperature.

 Silicone rubber is an excellent sterile elastomer.
-Therefore, it is used to manufacture seals, dairy tubing, gaskets, etc. Moreover, drinks machines have vending tubes where this inorganic polymer is used vastly.
+Therefore, it is used to manufacture dairy tubing, seals and gaskets, etc. Moreover, drinks machines have vending tubes where this inorganic polymer is used vastly.

 In general, silicone rubber has a longer lifespan than EPDM rubber.
 However, this doesn’t mean EPDM is useless or silicone rubber is always better.
 There are specific differences between these two materials.